dhuang99/Asset-PDF-Organization/README.md

 ```

 ### Executing the Script
 The easiest way to run the script would be executing it through PowerShell.
+You can do this by right clicking the script and choosing `Run with PowerShell`.
 However, you can alternatively create a new shortcut and use the following as the target:
 ```sh
 powershell.exe -noexit -ExecutionPolicy Bypass -File "Path To PDF_Organizer.ps1"
 ```